Dr.

 with the principle of the Geiger-Müller counter.
 Rajewsky, Frank

-and Rodionow, Audubert, and Barth, who used this type of detector
+and Rodionow, Audubert, and Barth, who used this type of

-for mitogenetic radiation, claimed that various materials,
+detector for mitogenetic radiation, claimed that various

-rays. -- p.
+the emission of rays. -- p.
 346-347

-Sodium chloride crystals previously irradiated with roentgen rays
+Sodium chloride crystals previously irradiated with roentgen

-have been found to release stored energy in the form of
+rays have been found to release stored energy in the form of

 ultraviolet light in the presence of visible light.
-Although this
+Although

--- p.
+counter. -- p.
 348-349

 Since all matter is electrical in nature and since in the final